 As a customer, it is a good idea for you to be aware of the law, as ignorance of the law is not a defence in court.
 Your insurance cover may also be invalid if your vehicle doesn't meet the requirements of the law.

-Why are larger vehicles allowed in North America but not in Europe?
+Larger vehicles allowed in North America but not Europe

 The road traffic laws in Europe have many differences to those in North America, on a variety of subjects, not only maximum length and width.
 Roads in North America are generally wider than in Europe and property is often set back further from the road.